noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 # Org Templating

+This repository includes templates and JSON data for the FIT. [python's jinja 2](https://zetcode.com/python/jinja/) is used to generate webpages from the html templates and JSON files.

 ## How to update or add tool landing pages
 1. In [model_list_dir subfolder](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/tree/main/model_list_dir) add or update `.json` files (use [empty.json](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/blob/main/model_list_dir/EcoSys_model_list/empty.json) as a template if it’s a new tool).
 Examples of json are available in [model_list_dir/MODEL_LIST_NOTES.json](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/blob/main/model_list_dir/MODEL_LIST_NOTES.json)
 2. If it is a new tool, add to the x_config.json file for the drawer it should be in.